 Public Spaces Protection Order (PSPO) - Newbold Quarry Nature Reserve

-A new Public Spaces Protection Order (PSPO) concering various anti-social behaviours at Newbold Quarry Nature Reserve came into effect in March 2019.
+The Public Spaces Protection Order (PSPO) concering various anti-social behaviours at Newbold Quarry Nature Reserve was renewed in March 2022.

 The order enforces the following restrictions on visitors to the nature reserve: